MojeeIO/Mojee/README.md

 ## Getting Started

-Within seconds, Mojee can be added to any .NET Core project using NuGet.
+Within seconds, Mojee can be added to any .NET Core project using the [NuGet package](https://www.nuget.org/packages/mojee), or search for `Mojee` from within the NuGet Package Manager in Visual Studio.

 ```sh
 # Install using dotnet CLI